re-nft/docs/front/docs/Getting-started/pricing.md

 The reNFT protocol is currently free because we want to stimulate adoption as much as possible.

-The future fee will be a fee per transaction.
+The future fee will be a percentage fee per transaction.
 The revenue will be shared with the integrated project.
-The total fee will be decided with the integrated project.
+The total fee will be determined by the integrated project and the reNFT DAO.

 reNFT is operating as a DAO, therefore we can propose different revenue split options between the integrated project and reNFT.
-If, for example, your project has a lot of rental volumes, we can propose to change the split in favor of your project.
+If, for example, your project has a lot of rental volume, we can propose to change the split in favor of your project.

 We prefer to stake the coins that we receive from your project back in your ecosystem.